pdivya26/Superstores-Sales-Prediction-and-Analysis/README.md

 ## Features

 - Data cleaning and preprocessing
-- Feature selection and engineering
+- Exploratory Data Analysis (EDA)
 - Model training and evaluation
-- Performance comparison using metrics (Accuracy, MAE, RMSE)
+- Performance comparison using metrics (Accuracy, MAE, RMSE, R2)
 - Visualization of predictions and feature importance
+- Prediction of next 3 month sales

 ## Technologies Used